Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially

-First, let us define the optimal cost function for the belief-MDP (i.e., the fully observable case) as follows: \(J^*_\beta(\tilde{c}, \mu, \eta)\), where $\tilde{c}$ is the transformed cost function, $\mu$ is the initial distribution, $\eta$ is the transition kernel, and $\beta$ is the discount factor.
+Using Lipschitz regularity from Theorems \ref{ExistenceDiscount} and \ref{mainEmre}, and continuity results from Theorems \ref{W1main_1} and \ref{W1main_2}, we establish robustness and continuity properties of optimal solutions, extending \cite{zhou2024robustness} and \cite{bozkurt2025model} for related results in the discounted cost setting.
+Let us define the optimal cost function for the belief-MDP (i.e., the fully observable case) as follows: \(J^*_\beta(\tilde{c}, \mu, \eta)\), where $\tilde{c}$ is the transformed cost function, $\mu$ is the initial distribution, $\eta$ is the transition kernel, and $\beta$ is the discount factor.
 We denote this function as \( J^*_\beta(\eta) (.) \) when considering it as a function of \( \mu \) (the initial distribution), and let the corresponding optimal policy be denoted by \( \gamma^*_\eta \) (which is also a map from the initial distribution to the policy space).
 Similarly, we define \( J_\beta(\eta, \gamma) (.) \) as the cost function of the policy \( \gamma \) for a given initial distribution.

 From the definition of the optimal cost, we know the following equivalences: $J^*_{\beta}(c,\mu,{\cal T}, Q) = J^*_\beta(\tilde{c}, \mu, \eta)$, and similarly, $J^*_{\beta}(c,\mu,{\cal T}_n, Q_n) = J^*_\beta(\tilde{c}, \mu, \eta^{{\cal T}_n, Q_n})$.
 The following theorem is adapted from \cite[Theorem 2.4]{zhou2024robustness}.